supreethr23/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

     We can confirm the backup file was generated successfully.

-## Validate the backup through Storage Explorer
+## Task 6 - Validate the backup through Storage Explorer

 1. To use the Storage Explorer, from the home page in the Azure portal select **Storage accounts**.